nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 }
 ```

-The key class for inserting (or to retrieve) information in ksqlDB is the `KsqlObject`.
+The key class for inserting (or retrieving) information in ksqlDB is the `KsqlObject`.

 Lucky for us a `KsqlObject` can be constructed from a `Map<String, Object>`, that's why we can use [jackson](https://github.com/FasterXML/jackson)'s `ObjectMapper` to transform our `PersonalCar` or `PoliceCar` instances into the corresponding `Map<String, Object>` representation.